TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 10/Ezra 10.10.md

 ---

-And Ezra the priest stood up, and said unto them, Ye have trespassed, and have married foreign women, to increase the guilt of Israel.
+Ezra the priest stood up, and said to them, "You have trespassed, and have married foreign women, to increase the guilt of Israel.